scikit-beam/scikit-beam/doc/development/testguide.rst

 Sometimes you'll want to test the behavior of code when a certain configuration item is set to a particular value.
-In that case, you can use the `astropy.config.ConfigItem.set_temp` context manager to temporarily set a configuration item to that value, test within that context, and have it automatically return to its original value.
+In that case, you can use the `scikit-beam.config.ConfigItem.set_temp` context manager to temporarily set a configuration item to that value, test within that context, and have it automatically return to its original value.